ibm-cloud-docs/vmware-service/vmaas/tenant-viewing-sites.md

 4. On the **Resource pool** tab, review details for each resource pool provisioned for the site.

      * The name and status of the resource pool.
-     * The type of resource pool: standard or stretch high availability, the data centers where the resource pool is deployed, and if the host is an SAP-certified server.
+     * The type of resource pool: standard or stretched high availability, the data centers where the resource pool is deployed, and if the host is an SAP-certified server.
      * The total computing and vSAN storage capacity of the resource pool.
      * The total NFS storage capacity of the resource pool.